Tag: Top Tips

 If your child’s speech is difficult to understand and not meeting these intelligibility thresholds, consider seeking specialist support from a speech and language therapist; and if you have concerns for your child’s hearing, consider having their hearing tested.

-If you would like more information about children’s speech and language, please get in touch, and sign up to our newsletter if you would like new posts sent directly to your inbox.
+If you would like more information about children’s speech and language, please get in touch.
+Follow us on Facebook for more speech, language and feeding tips, and sign up for South Lakes Speech & Language Therapy’s newsletter if you would like new posts sent directly to your inbox.

 1. Hustad et al (2021 October 04) Speech Development Between 30 and 119 Months in Typical Children I: Intelligibility Growth Curves for Single-Word and Multiword Productions ASHAWire ↩︎